things to do & see in

 The National Museum of Korea in Seoul is a prominent cultural institution showcasing the rich history and artistic heritage of Korea.
 Visitors can explore an extensive collection of artifacts ranging from prehistoric relics to modern artworks, including exquisite ceramics, intricate metalwork, and stunning calligraphy.
 The museum also offers interactive exhibits, educational programs, and serene gardens, providing a comprehensive experience for history enthusiasts and casual visitors alike.

-Log in to view interactive maps and other features!
+Log in to view the interactive map and pin goals to specific spots.

 Visit during early April for peak cherry blossom blooms, but check forecasts for exact timing.